New federal health-care funding targets family and mental health services, surgical backlogs | CBC News

 "So this is not going to have a significant impact in terms of the long-term financial viability of health care in Manitoba.
 But we recognize this is a step in the right direction so we're accepting the funds," she said.

-Work will now begin on a detailed three-year action plan containing targets and timelines for those improvements, the news release says.
+Work will now begin on a detailed three-year action plan containing targets and timelines for those improvements, Friday's news release says.

+That work can't come soon enough for the family of René Comeault.

+On Friday, he went in for knee replacement surgery, after 20 months of waiting for a surgery date.

 Prime Minister Justin Trudeau met with Canada's premiers on Feb.
 7 to pitch a new 10-year, $198.6-billion plan, of which $46.2 billion is new money, including an unconditional $2-billion Canada Health Transfer top-up to address immediate pressures on each province's health system.